 Identifying BPD in youth is challenging.
 While adults with BPD often have distinct periods of depression and mania that last for weeks, months, or longer, youth with BPD frequently have depressive and manic symptoms that occur daily, sometimes even simultaneously.
 As co-occurring disorders are common, determining what symptoms are signs of BPD and which are due to other disorders (e.g., depression, ADHD, disruptive behavior problems) is critical.

-As can be seen below, family therapy currently has the most research evidence for the treatment of children and adolescents with bipolar disorder.
+As can be seen below, family psychoeducation plus skill building currently has the most research evidence for the treatment of children and adolescents with bipolar disorder.

 Child & Adolescent BPD